Phurga/obsidian_vault/writing/Intro to CSI.md

 ![[Debarre2025_RevampingLCIA_pathway.png]]
 ## biodiversity
 Biological diversity, "biodiversity", is the diversity of life.
 But the diversity of life can be observed at different levels of organisation and life forms are valuable in multiple aspects.
 The convention on biological diversity (CBD) defines biodiversity as "the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems" [@CBD2011_ConventionBiological].
-#### species
+### species
 This definition highlights the need to consider diversity beyond species, because the latter has been, and still is, subject to particular focus.
 Species is a useful concept in biology and ecology, although one definition fitting all life forms is challenging [@Anthony2023_EnumeratingSoil;@Doolittle2006_Genomicsbacterial].
 It is also debatted if and why species have value beyond the value of the organisms of its population, or beyond any instrumental value to us [@Sandler2010_ValueSpecies].
 Regardless of any ethical reasoning, some people care for the existence of some species and try to preserve its populations as parts of ecological communities.
-Also, regional and global conservation programs attempt to identify biodiversity hotspots to focus conservation efforts [@GBF2025_A3Red;@IUCN2025_IUCNRed], which can be identified by counting how many different species are found in an area (species richness).
+Regional and global scale conservation programs attempt to identify biodiversity hotspots to focus conservation efforts on [@CBD2022_KunmingMontrealGlobal], and regional species inventories is a common approach to identify these [@GBF2025_A3Red].

-More refined species indicators can be used, accounting for species caracteristics.
-Functional diversity accounts for the diversity of organisms traits [@Violle2007_Letconcept].
-Phylogenetic diversity accounts for the "evolutionary history carried" by the species, which can be valued as such [@Sandler2010_ValueSpecies], or because it is associated to increased functional diversity, or evolutionary potential [@Chaudhary2018_Projectingglobal]. formseveral facets of species can be considered to provide relevant indicators.
-First, species can be grouped based on morphological or functional caracteristics historically based on a shared characteristics, and nowadays based on evolutionary history (phylogeny).
-Some known groups of species remain based on morphology and not on phylogeny, such as reptiles or fishes.
+The simplest use of species inventories is to derive species richness indicators, i.e. the number of species found in an area, usually accounting for taxon related biases.
+More refined species indicators can be used, accounting for taxonomic species are different from each other (distinctiveness).
+Indices of ecological community can be constructed not only from species presence and absence but also accounting for species populations, such as the Shannon index [@Santini2017_AssessingSuitability].
+The diversity of organisms traits can be accounted for with functional diversity [@Violle2007_Letconcept] to link species with ecosystem functioning.
+Phylogenetic diversity accounts for the "evolutionary history carried" by the species, which can be valued as such [@Sandler2010_ValueSpecies], or because it is associated to adapative potential (option value) [@Faith1992_ConservationEvaluation;@IPBES2019_GlobalAssessment].
 ### multiple dimensions to biodiversity
-The CBD definition provides indications about other dimensions to account for in biodiversity.
-The essential biodiversity variables framework [@Pereira2013_EssentialBiodiversity;@GEOBON2025_WhatAre] proposes a set of 6 classes of variables to capture biodiversity:
+The CBD definition provides indications about several dimensions to account for in biodiversity.
+The essential biodiversity variables framework [@Pereira2013_EssentialBiodiversity;@GEOBON2025_WhatAre] proposes a set of 6 classes of variables to capture when monitoring biodiversity:
 - genetic composition
 - species population
 - species traits